Heart Murmurs and Valve Disease

 Heart murmurs related to valve problems should receive follow-up care.

 Not every murmur is associated with valve disease.
 Murmurs can also be caused by conditions that may temporarily increase blood flow such as:

 - Rapid growth spurts in children

-Diagnosing The Cause: Types of Heart Murmurs
+Diagnosing the Cause: Types of Heart Murmurs

-Seeking a Qualified Healthcare Provider or Specialist
+Seeking a Qualified Health Care Professional or Specialist